zipscene/common-query/README.md

 let func = query.createMatchFn();
 func(objectToMatch);  // true

-/* Normalize a query.
+/* Normalize a query, optionally to a provided schema.
 Generally validates the query as well.
    This is done by default in the constructor; pass the skipValidate option to opt out of this behavior. */ query.normalize();

 /* Ensure that a query is valid; will throw an error if the query is invalid.
 This is done by default